Irish Bulletin

 The Irish Bulletin was the official gazette of the government of the Irish Republic.
 It was produced by the Department of Propaganda during the Irish War of Independence. and its offices were originally located at No. 6 Harcourt Street, Dublin.
 The paper's first editor was Desmond FitzGerald, until his arrest and replacement by Erskine Childers.
-The Bulletin appeared in weekly editions from 11 November 1919 to 11 July 1921.
+The Bulletin appeared in weekly editions from 11 November 1919 until the time of ratification of the Anglo-Irish Treaty in 1922.

 Genesis

 In April 1919, Terence MacSwiney proposed the establishment of a daily paper by the Dáil for the purpose of publicity.
 His suggestion was not implemented until November, when 'Desmond Fitzgerald decided that some form of printed counter-propaganda was vital to republican aims and to take advantage of the success of Sinn Féin and the increasing international interest in Ireland'.
 Fitzgerald succeeded Laurence Ginnell in the Ministry following the latter's arrest in April 1919, though he did not take up the position until July.
 At a Cabinet meeting held on 7 November, there was agreement that there should be "A scheme for daily news bulletin to foreign correspondents, weekly lists of atrocities; entertainment of friendly journalists approved, and £500 voted for expenses under Mr. Griffith's personal supervision."
 Four days later the Irish Bulletin made its début, in a run consisting of just thirty copies.
 Five issues of the bulletin were issued each week for the next two years, despite efforts by the British authorities to suppress it.